Heating and Cooling Degree Days

 65°F - 29°F = 36 Heating Degree Days

-Calculations like those shown in the two examples are performed for each day of the year and the daily degree days are accumulated so we can compare months and seasons.
-The degree day chart below shows monthly totals since 1997, along with the monthly and yearly average.
+Calculations like those shown in the two examples are performed for each day of the year and the daily degree days are summed to compare months and seasons.
+The degree day chart below shows monthly totals since 2009, along with the monthly and yearly averages.
 Averages have been recorded by Electric Services for over 30 years.

 How does this winter compare to previous years, in terms of heating requirements?